phpb-com/docker-gitlab/docs/container_registry.md

 GitLab Container Registry
 =========================
 Since `8.8.0` GitLab introduces container registry.
-GitLab is helping to authenticate the user against the registry and proxy it via NGINX.
+GitLab is helping to authenticate the user against the registry.
 If we are talking about [Registry](https://docs.docker.com/registry) we are meaning the registry from docker and Container Registry is the feature of GitLab.

 - [Prerequisites](#prerequisites)
 - [Available Parameters](#available-parameters)